A. J. Hartley: Works

 Hartley made his UK debut in March 2018 with the publication of Cold Bath Street, a YA ghost story/thriller set in his home town of Preston, Lancashire.
 The book's title comes from a real street that once housed a public baths for poor Prestonians to bathe in, and is reputed to be haunted.
 Published by UCLan Publishing, the book was edited, designed, project-managed and produced by students on UCLan's MA Publishing course, the only student-run, student-led publishing house in the world.
 The book was long-listed for the Carnegie Medal and performed for audio by Christopher Eccleston.
-The same publisher will release Hartley's Darwen Arkwright series (renamed Monsters in the Mirror) in 2019.
+The same publisher released Hartley's Darwen Arkwright series (renamed Monsters in the Mirror) in 2019.
 The sequel to Cold Bath Street was published in October 2019.
-Monsters in the Mirror, UK edition of Darwen Arkwright and the Peregrine Pact, was published on 1 March 2019.
+Monsters in the Mirror, the UK edition of Darwen Arkwright and the Peregrine Pact, was published on 1 March 2019.

+UCLan also published the UK edition of his YA fantasy adventure, Hideki Smith, Demon Queller, written with the assistance of his Japanese American wife and son, and published in the US by Falstaff books.
+The second in the series is scheduled to be released in 2025.
+Japanese language editions are also in process.

 His latest adult thrillers, authored under the pseudonym Andrew Hart, are Lies That Bind Us (2018) and The Woman in Our House (2019) from Lake Union Publishing.

-In addition to the novels based on Shakespeare written with David Hewson, several of Hartley's audiobooks are voiced by celebrity actors including Noma Dumezweni (Steeplejack) and Christopher Eccleston (Cold Bath Street).
+In addition to the novels based on Shakespeare written with David Hewson, several of Hartley's audiobooks are voiced by celebrity actors, including Noma Dumezweni (Steeplejack) and Christopher Eccleston (Cold Bath Street).